annedorko/highlight/README.md

 Once you are satisfied with your site, use CTRL+C in the console to stop watching for changes in your site and close the server.

 Run `python site.py compile` to compile the site using Tailwind CSS at production size.
 Once compiled, upload the contents of `site/` to your host of choice!
 I recommend free GitHub Pages.

+### Step 8: Print to PDF Using Chrome

+If you need PDF versions of your resume, as I do, there are special print CSS styles.
+Navigate to your live page and _Print to PDF_.
+I recommend using Chrome if you are experiencing any issues.

 ## Roadmap